G20 to wait for US crop report before food price action

 Le Foll also blamed speculation for the surge in prices and reiterated calls for taxes on financial transactions.

 "There have been transfers, speculators leaving other markets to come to food markets.
-We need to stop this," he said on BFM TV.
+We need to stop this," he said.

 "We need to tax financial transactions in any case," he said, also calling for position limits on derivative markets.